* Course credits pertain to 2021-2022 academic year.

 CABS-Evidence-Based Medicine (EBM): MCEBM-MAIN

-The goals of this course are to develop skills in applying the medical literature to patient care; set a pattern for life-long learning; promote evidence-based decision-making on rotations and in clinical practice; and to practice team problem-solving in a 'safe' environment.
-Students will be introduced to the basic biostatistics and epidemiology used in the medical literature and practice applying them to patient care.
+The goals of this course are to develop a pattern of life-long learning by identifying, analyzing, and synthesizing information relevant to one's learning needs, develop skills in seeking and assessing the credibility of information and resources, utilize evidence-based decision-making in patient care, and to practice team problem solving in a 'safe' environment by practicing to share information with peers and colleagues.
+Students will continue to develop skills in basic biostatistics and epidemiology used in the medical literature and practice applying them to patient care.

 The goals of this course are to integrate basic concepts of nutrition relevant to pathophysiology encountered in common clinical settings in which nutrition plays an especially important role, including that encountered in patients with gastrointestinal, hepatic, endocrine, renal and cardiac disease; and to understand the potential role of nutritional guidance or intervention in reducing the incidence or severity of common medical disorders.